What Customs Broker Services Actually Cover for Canadian Importers

 What Customs Broker Services Include at the CBSA Level

 A licensed customs broker prepares and transmits your import documents to the Canada Border Services Agency on your behalf.
-The core transaction is the B3 Canada Customs Coding Form, which declares the goods, their origin, value, tariff classification, and applicable duty and GST.
+The core transaction is the CAD (Commercial Accounting Declaration, formerly the CAD Canada Customs Coding Form under CARM), which declares the goods, their origin, value, tariff classification, and applicable duty and GST.
 We submit this electronically through the CBSA’s systems—currently EDI, transitioning fully to the CARM Client Portal by October 2024 for all financial transactions.

 Release and accounting used to happen together.
 Now they’re separate.
 Release means CBSA gives you permission to move the goods from the port or warehouse.
 Accounting means final calculation and payment of duties and taxes.
 For most commercial importers, release happens within hours if documentation is clean, but accounting can extend to day five or even be adjusted months later if CBSA requests a verification.